sneakin/north/README.md

 3. `export PATH=$(npm bin):$PATH`
 4. `rake`

-For the native x86 builds:
+For the native x86 runner:

-1. All of the above
+1. Steps 1 to 3 of the above.
-2. `rake i32:build i64:build`
+2. Build the interpreter in `x86`: `cd x86 && make && `cd ..`; see `x86/README.md` for more details.
+3. `rake i32:stage0:build i32:stage1:build`

 Running